Aurora HDR 2019 – Single Image Processing?

 - Dodge & Burn Filter – Selectively lighten or darken specific areas of an image to artfully direct your viewer’s eye towards the key subject of your image, similar to a traditional darkroom technique.

-- HDR Enhance Filter – Adds details and clarity to an image, adjusting colors, details, and contrast without creating artificial halos or other problems.
+- HDR Enhance Filter – Adds details and clarity to an image, adjusting colours, details, and contrast without creating artificial halos or other problems.

 - History Panel – An easy-to-reference list of edits made to your image, the History panel allows you to click on any editing step to revert the photo to an earlier stage of editing.